Mornings, I watch a boy trudge up the street on his way to school.

 Bake: 30 – 40 minutes

-Makes 18 two-inch round cookies or 5 dozen mini stars
+Makes 20 two-inch round cookies or about 40 small stars

-Lightly dust a flat work surface with flour.
-With a rolling pin or glass bottle, roll the dough into a disc about ½ inch thick (or 1/4 inch for mini stars).
-Cut the dough in two-inch rounds with a cup (or use a small star-shaped cookie cutter for the mini stars).
+Lightly dust a flat work surface with powdered sugar.
+With a rolling pin or a glass bottle, roll the dough into a disc about 1/3-inch thick.
+Cut the dough in two-inch rounds with a biscuit cutter or use small cookie cutters.
+Gently re-gather and re-roll the scraps but do know, these cookies will not be quite so pretty and may bake off differently.

 More After-School Treats for Kids